 Established in December 2014, the Leadership Pipeline was created to meet NMAC’s mission and vision to Lead with Race.
 The Pipeline embodies NMAC’s quest to educate, advocate, and convene stakeholder groups to boldly advance health and racial equity in the HIV movement.
 Together, we developed a signature leadership program with tailored, state of the art concepts and activities whose primary aim is to shift the trajectory of engagement around domestic healthcare disparities.
 Today, we partner with national thought leaders to make high-quality programming for HIV leadership a reality.
 By incorporating this action theory model of change, the Pipeline evolves its focus on race, health equity and literacy, and other related leadership touchstones.
 Our intergenerational leadership program focuses on trainings and collaborative workforce development between senior leaders and young, emerging leaders in the HIV movement.
 This dynamic subgoal will ensure that there is no interruption or gap in historical perspective, lessons learned, knowledge transfer, and acumen for future health equity issues.

-For information on our current programs and for information on upcoming trainings contact the Leadership Pipeline division at: firstname.lastname@example.org.
+For information on our current programs and for information on upcoming trainings, please contact the Leadership Pipeline division at: firstname.lastname@example.org.

 The Youth Initiative is sponsored by NMAC in collaboration with ViiV Healthcare, Magic Johnson Foundation, and Advocates for Youth.
-Together it develops future leaders among a cadre of Youth Scholars to take action to end HIV/AIDS in their communities via educational training, professional development, and networking opportunities.
-Scholars will also have the opportunity to attend the US Conference on AIDS (USCA) September 6-10 in Washington, DC 20001.
-Our application cycle is now open.
-Apply now to take part in this great opportunity!
+It develops future leaders among a cadre of Youth Scholars to take action to end HIV/AIDS in their communities via educational training, professional development, and networking opportunities.
+Scholars will also have an opportunity to attend the US Conference on AIDS (USCA) September 6-9 in Orlando, FL.